imhicihu/ISKM2017/Mac-Linux-Windows procedures.md

 * `sudo mv libflashplayer.so \/usr/lib/firefox-addons/plugins` then press Enter
 * Now close your Mozilla Firefox and Terminal
 * Open Mozilla Firefox.
 Verify on this link: `http://get.adobe.com/flashplayer/about/` your Adobe Flash Player's version and correct installation.

 ### Windows
+* Verify that your Mozilla Firefox is updated.
+* Verify that your Adobe Flash Player® is updated.
+* Run Mozilla Firefox.
+* Choose `Firefox` > `Tools` > `Add-ons`.
+* Select `Plugins`.
+* In the list of Add-ons, look for `Shockwave Flash` (another name for `Flash Player`) and check the _status_ that appears to the right of the plug-in name.
+* Select `Always Activate`.
+* Close the dialog box.
+* Restart your Mozilla Firefox.

-Legal:
+#### Legal:
-All trademarks are the property of their respective owners.
+All other trademarks are the property of their respective owners.
+Adobe, Flash, and Flash Player are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.